EMDR Therapy Perth.

 Our EMDR Psychologists in Perth

-Depending on your psychological needs, your practitioner may decide to use EMDR during a therapy session, including to overcome negative experiences and negative beliefs associated with trauma.
-Your practitioner will always talk to you about what they are doing and what to expect prior to starting.
-Similarly, if you think EMDR will be beneficial, you can talk to your practitioner about trying EMDR, or contact us to book a session.
+Depending on your psychological needs, your practitioner may recommend using EMDR during your therapy sessions.
+This helps overcome negative experiences and beliefs associated with trauma.
+Your practitioner will always explain what they're doing and what to expect before starting.

 Load more